t4k/test-main-repo/subdir/test-custom/README.md

 but to update the test-custom repo, I must do a push subtree (right click on subtree)

 I am testing what happens when two files are in one commit for subrepo

+Here, I have done:

+git subtree split -P subdir/test-custom

+then added a link to a subtree in SourceTree GUI

+next I will commit and push to test-main-repo/master then I will subtree push to test-custom/master